llm-workflow-engine/llm-workflow-engine/docs/templates.rst

 * ``request_overrides``: A hash of model customizations to apply when the template is run:
    * ``system_message``: An existing system message alias, or a custom system message to use when running the template
    * ``preset``: An existing preset for the provider/model configuration to use when running the template (see :ref:`presets_doc`)
+   * ``activate_preset``: By default, a preset set in a template is only used during the run of the template.
+To switch the backend to using the preset for other requests by default, set this to ``true``
    * ``preset_overrides``: A dictionary of metadata and model customization overrides to apply to the preset when running the template
       * ``metadata``: A dictionary of metadata overrides
       * ``model_customizations```: A dictionary of model customization overrides